-To increase the clutch lever free play, turn the clutch lever free play adjusting bolt at the clutch lever in direction (a).
+To increase the clutch lever free play, turn the clutch lever free play adjusting bolt in direction (a).
 To decrease the clutch lever free play, turn the adjusting bolt in direction (b).

-If the specified clutch lever free play cannot be obtained as described above, proceed as follows.
+If the specified clutch lever free play could be obtained as described above, skip steps 4-7.

-- 1. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - 2.
+- 4. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - 5.
 Loosen the locknut at the crankcase.

-- 1. Locknut

-- 2. Clutch lever free play adjusting nut
+- 1. Locknut - Clutch lever free play adjusting nut (crankcase)

-- 3. To increase the clutch lever free play, turn the clutch lever free play adjusting nut in direction (a).
-To decrease the clutch lever free play, turn the adjusting nut in direction (b).

-- 4. Tighten the locknut.
+- To increase the clutch lever free play, turn the clutch lever free play adjusting nut in direction (a).
+To decrease the clutch lever free play, turn the adjusting nut in direction (b). - 7.
+Tighten the locknut at the crank-case. - 8.
+Tighten the locknut at the clutch lever and then slide the rubber cover to its original position.

-EAU37914 Checking the brake lever free play
+Checking the front brake lever free play